ashtonrliu/COMP4329_A2/README.md

 Step 1.
 Navigate to Language Processing/processing.ipynb

 Step 2.
 Run each code block.
 This will train, hyperparameter fine-tune an LSTM model.
-It will then run the model and run produce image_output.csv
+This model is stored at Language Processing/model It will then run the model and run produce image_output.csv.
+The model is 4.4 MB

 #### 1.3 Producing the final output

 Step 1.
+Navigate to the root directory and run:

+    combine.py

-Run combine.py to combine the image_output.csv and the captions_output.csv
+This will combine the captions_output.csv and image_output.csv to produce Predicted_labels.txt

 Step 2.
 View the final Predicted_labels.txt

 ## 2 Remaining code base
 The rest of the code base exists as experiments on our way to building the most accurate model.

-LVLMs
+LVLMs contains exploration

-CNNs
+CNNs contains abalation studies, with other models.
+It was not used in the final result.